buehler/typescript-hero/README.md

 - Detect a missing import and offer to add all missing imports to the file
 - Detect missing methods / properties of an interface that you implemented and implement them for you (implement interface refactoring)
 - Detect missing abstract methods of an extended abstract class and implement them for you (implement abstract class refactoring)

-### Debug restarter

-TypeScript Hero does detect changes to configurable directories in your workspace and restarts the debugger (if it's running) after a short delay (actually calls the `restartDebugger` command).

 ## Known Issues